NikitaMandlik123/fetch-frontend-react-dog-app/README.md

 1. Authentication with name and email
 2. Retrieve dog data using breeds
 3. Add dogs to favorites and remove them from favourites
-4. Retrieve match dog based on favorite dog temperaments
+4. Retrieve match dog based on favorite dog.

 ## Contact Information